Health Informatics Specialist – A Day in the Life

 • Registered Health Information Administrator (RHIA)

 The RHIT credential is for IT-focused health informatics specialists.
-Applicants will need a bachelor’s degree from a health information management (HIM) program at an accredited university.
+Applicants will need an associate’s degree or higher from a health information management (HIM) program at an accredited university.

 The RHIA credential is for administrative-focused health informatics specialists.
-Applicants will need either to hold an RHIA credential or to have graduated from a health information management (HIM) program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+Applicants will need to have graduated from a bachelor’s- or master’s-level health information management (HIM) program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Matt Zbrog